Goddess (2013 film)

 Goddess is a 2013 Australian romantic comedy musical film, directed by Mark Lamprell.
 The film stars singer Ronan Keating, Laura Michelle Kelly and Magda Szubanski.

 Plot

 Elspeth Dickens (Laura Michelle Kelly) dreams of finding her "voice" despite being stuck in an isolated farmhouse with her twin boys (Phoenix and Levi Morrison).
-A webcam she installs in her kitchen becomes her pathway to fame and fortune, making her a cyber-sensation.
+A webcam she installs in her kitchen becomes her pathway to fame and fortune.
 Through singing her funny sink-songs into the webcam, Elspeth becomes a cyber-sensation.

 While her husband James (Ronan Keating) is off saving the world's whales, Elspeth is offered the chance of a lifetime.
 But when forced to choose between fame and family, the newly anointed internet goddess almost loses it all.